aras-p/smol-atlas/readme.md

 - [A Thousand Ways to Pack the Bin](https://github.com/juj/RectangleBinPack/blob/master/RectangleBinPack.pdf) by Jukka Jylänki (2010) is a good overview.
 It does not talk about item removal though.
 - [Improving texture atlas allocation in WebRender](https://nical.github.io/posts/etagere.html) by Nicolas Silva (2021) is really good!
+  - Describes development journey through various atlasing approaches.
-This, among other things, describes the Rust-based Étagère library that is used by Firefox.
+  - Rust-based [Étagère](https://github.com/nical/etagere) library that is used by Firefox, that is mentioned above.
+Similar to
+    `smol-atlas`, it uses a shelf packing algorithm.
+  - Also Rust-based [Guillotière](https://github.com/nical/guillotiere) that uses a "guillotine" algorithm with tree based data structure to merge removed areas.
+I could not get it to build for C consumption to test here though.
+But then, I don't really know how to Rust things...
 - [Mapbox shelf-pack-cpp](https://github.com/mapbox/shelf-pack-cpp) is a C++ port of `shelf-pack` Javascript library from Mapbox.